-2. Join as many local support groups as you can find and know where to find information for local homeschooling.
+2. Join as many local support groups and local homeschool Facebook groups as you can find and know where to find information for local homeschooling.
 Then start attending some of the events and field trips to get connected.

 For Santa Clarita, that is easy, because we have a lot of support out here and hundreds, if not thousands, of homeschool families.
 There are TONS of social activities and if you hook up here, you will find out about all of them.

 Here are some links to get you started:

 Tons of Facebook & yahoo groups for your area